 The mountains in the western part is alpine, with pointed peaks and typical river valleys.
 The mountains in the east is less pointed with more rounded shapes, and the valleys are wider and bear the hallmark of being created by glaciers.
 The climate differs from the more oceanic climate in the west to a considerably drier, continental climate in the eastern valleys, sheltered by the mountains.

 Trollheimen is perfect for hiking, where the most famous route is the "Triangle" between the three mountain lodges Gjevilvasshytta, Jøldalshytta and Trollheimshytta, each a fairly long hike of some seven to nine hours.
 It is possible to choose a route covering the three peaks of Trollhetta, a spectacular (but long) hike comparable to the more famous Besseggen route in Jotunheimen.
 The hike to the peak of Snota is often considered one of the most beautiful in Norway.

-Even more information can be found on the main page for Mountain Hiking in Norway.
+Even more information can be found on the main page for Mountain guide.